Punic Wall Interpretation Center – Cartagena, Spain

 - Compact, well‑designed interpretation center

-- Exhibits explaining Cartagena’s Carthaginian origins
+- Exhibits that explain Cartagena’s Carthaginian origins

 - Atmospheric viewing areas around the preserved wall